dbolivar25/redis/README.md

 cargo run --bin redis_tui
 ```

-This provides an interactive terminal-based interface for interacting with the server.
-Type commands as you would in the Redis CLI.
+This provides a terminal-based interface for interacting with the server.
+Type
+commands as you would in the Redis CLI.

 ## Architecture